 How to Validate Your Start-Up Idea Using Landing Pages

 An idea, a business, a brand, a product, and a service all share a common goal of creating value, solving a problem and presenting an improved way of doing things.
 If your idea doesn’t accomplish one of the above then what is its purpose?
-Who better to get feedback on your idea from then the customers you are trying to target?
+Who better to get feedback from to validate your start-up idea then the customers you are trying to target?
 There are a few ways you can do this including creating specific landing pages with unique domain names and using open source testing.

 Entrepreneurs know that ideas come and go, and not all of them are worth pursuing.
-Building a landing page to gauge interest in your idea is more time and cost effective than building an entire business or brand around it.
-At this stage in the process your time is an investment and you don’t want to spend more time than necessary building your landing pages so here are some pointers to keep you on track.
+Building a landing page to gauge interest and validate your start-up idea is more time and cost effective than building an entire business or brand around it.
+At this stage in the process, your time is an investment and you don’t want to spend more time than necessary building your landing pages so here are some pointers to keep you on track.

 Define your goal

-The purpose for building these landings pages is to determine if your idea is of value to the customers you are targeting.
-Your Key Performance Indicator (KPI) should be based on your call to action, such as an email signup so you can then define validation in your idea as a visitor’s willingness to give you their email address in exchange for future updates on your idea.
+The purpose of building these landings pages is to determine if your idea is of value to the customers you are targeting.
+Your Key Performance Indicator (KPI) should be based on your call to action, such as an email signup so you can then define and validate your start-up idea as a visitor’s willingness to give you their email address in exchange for future updates on your idea.

 Make the path clear

 Landing pages are different than ordinary pages on a website and even 1-2 page websites because landing pages have one clear goal and outcome versus websites which have multiple.
 There is a science behind building landing pages.
 Landing pages remove any obstacles that divert visitors away from the defined conversion goal, including removing any navigation and outbound links.